 When both signing and encryption keys are made available, the use (Key Use) parameter value is REQUIRED for all keys in the JWK Set at the jwks_uri to indicate each key's intended usage.
 Although some algorithms allow the same key to be used for both signatures and encryption, doing so is NOT RECOMMENDED, as it is less secure.

 In both cases, the JWK x5c parameter MAY be used to provide X.509 representations of keys provided.
-When used, the bare key values MUST still be present and MUST match those in the certificate.
+When used, the bare key values MUST still be present in the same key elements and MUST match those in the certificate.

 9.3.
 Signing